agrero/auto_md/README.md

 ! for later iterations we will make a chemical formula parser for simpler ion type entry !

 ## header
-specifically for a slurm job header, a template of what this looks like is available in **codes/**
+specifically for a slurm job header, a template of what this looks like is available in **codes/headers** this just adds the email for the job starting and finishing the account is for which account to be charged the header path should point to whichever header you're going to be using

+## components
+these components are specifically for controlling a slurm managed job's resources

+## misc

+### contains dna
+adds the OB21 force field during the system setup phase using tleap